HiddenTrail/rf_basics/exercises/04_variables.md

 ## Exercise 4.2 - Other types of variables

-Objective: Extend the Login test suite to use different variable types.
+**Objective:** Extend the Login test suite to use different variable types.

 Variables can be of different types in Robot Framework, not only strings.
-For this exercise, let's introduce the following variables:

-TBD.
+For this exercise, you may use different kind of variables and for example use the Log keyword to log them in your tests.